 The above data sets provide the opportunity to examine the long term trends in bird numbers at Langebaan Lagoon up to the present day.
-This reveals a downward trend in the numbers of Palearctic waders at the Lagoon since 1989, with a dramatic further decrease over the period 2008-

-2012 (Figure 10.12).
-This was to some extent related to relatively low numbers of Curlew Sandpiper on the lagoon in during 2011-2012.
-The 2013 and 2014 data however, show some limited recovery in numbers of Paleartic waders, although the total estimate of 9 120 birds is still 74% down from the pre 1990 average of ~34 000 birds.
+This reveals a downward trend in the numbers of Palearctic waders at the Lagoon since 1989, especially in the last five years (Figure 11.12.).
+Very low numbers of Curlew Sandpiper were recorded on the lagoon during 2011-2012.
+It is important to note that no CWAC data was collected at the Kraalbaai and Geelbek West sites in summer 2015.
+Together, migratory wader numbers at these sites account for approximately 32% of the total migratory waders counted each year (average calculated from data available for 2012-2014).
+Therefore, extrapolation of bird counts provide an estimate of 10 894 birds as supposed to 7408 as shown in Figure 11.12.
+It remains to be seen if migrant waders indeed stabilise, but in the meantime the total estimate of 10894 birds is approximately 74% down from the pre 1990 average of ~34 000 birds.

 The reasons for these declines are diverse and poorly understood, but seem to be a combination of loss and degradation of their breeding sites as well as of their over-wintering grounds during their non-breeding period (Dias et al. 2006).
 The downward trend in migrant wader numbers may echo global trends in certain wader populations.
 Indeed, Ryan (2012) reports on similar declines in migrant waders throughout the Western Cape over the last three decades, irrespective of the protection status of the areas where counts were undertaken.
 This suggested that factors outside of the Western Cape were at least partially responsible for the observed trends and probably reflected global population declines (Ryan 2012).
-What is of more concern is that the trend appeared to be echoed by resident waders over the period 1990-2004 (Figure 10.13).
-In recent years (2005-2012) resident wader numbers appear to have stabilized and as with migrants, some recovery was evident during 2013 and 2014, (although resident wader estimates do still remain at ~50% of the pre 1990 average) (Figure 10.13).
+What is of more concern is that the trend appeared to be echoed by resident waders over the period 1990-2004 (Figure 11.13.).
+In recent years (2005-2015) winter resident wader numbers appear to have stabilized although resident wader estimates do still remain at ~50% of the pre 1990 average (Figure 11.13.).
+As for the migratory waders, resident wader numbers are likely to be underestimated this year due to the missing data from Kraalbaai and Gelbek Wes sites.
+Missing data represent approximately 30% of the total numbers counted each year and winter resident wader numbers were therefore extrapolated, providing an estimated 234 birds for the summer of 2015.

 Whatever the case, it does suggests that conditions at Langebaan Lagoon were at least partially to blame for the decline in waders numbers (migrant and resident species) during the 1990-2004 period.
-The most likely problems are that of siltation of the system reducing the area of suitable (e.g. muddy) intertidal foraging habitat, loss of seagrass beds with their associated invertebrate fauna (Pillay et al. 2010 see Chapter 6) and human disturbance, which has been shown to have a dramatic impact on bird numbers in other estuaries (Turpie & Love 2000).
-The recent increases in estimates of resident (and to a lesser extent migrant) wader populations are encouraging, suggesting that the habitat quality for these birds is improving, or that human disturbance being better managed.
-Both resident and migrant wader population estimates however, remain substantially down from pre 1990 counts and a cause for concern.
+The most likely problems are that of siltation of the system reducing the area of suitable (e.g. muddy) intertidal foraging habitat, loss of seagrass beds with their associated invertebrate fauna (Pillay et al. 2010 see Chapter 7) and human disturbance, which has been shown to have a dramatic impact on bird numbers in other estuaries (Turpie & Love 2000).

-Figure 10.12.
-Long term trends in the numbers of summer migratory waders on Langebaan Lagoon.
-(Data source: CWAC data, Animal Demography Unit at the University of Cape Town).
+Figure 11.12.
+Long term trends in the numbers of summer migratory waders on Langebaan Lagoon (Data source: CWAC data, Animal Demography Unit at the University of Cape Town).

-Figure 10.13.
-Long term trends in the numbers of winter resident waders on Langebaan Lagoon. .
-(Data source: CWAC data, Animal Demography Unit at the University of Cape Town).
+Figure 11.13.
+Long term trends in the numbers of winter resident waders on Langebaan Lagoon (Data source: CWAC data, Animal Demography Unit at the University of Cape Town).

-10.4 Overall status of birds in Saldanha Bay and Langebaan Lagoon
+11.4 Overall status of birds in Saldanha Bay and Langebaan Lagoon